jasontbradshaw/plinth/README.md

 plinth is a simple purely-functional Lisp-like language with an interpreter written in Python.

-plinth features lexical closure, first-class functions, quoting, macros, as well as all the standard math operations one could want.
+plinth features lexical closure, first-class functions, quoting, run-time macros, as well as all the standard math operations one could want.

 Usage
 ----

 To run plinth, you'll need a modern version of Python installed (developed on 2.7.x).
 Simply run `python plinth.py` from the root directory, and you'll be in business.
-You can load the in- progress standard library by passing its filename (`stdlib.plinth`) into the interpreter as an argument.
+You can load the in-progress standard library by passing its filename (`stdlib.plinth`) into the interpreter as an argument.

 Reference